nccataquis-mcl/nccataquis-mcl/README.md

 ## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎

- - :sparkle: Hi!
+ - :sparkles: Hi!
 I'm Nathaniel C. Cataquis or you can call me Nath.
  - 🎓 Second-year Computer Science Student at Mapúa Malayan Colleges Laguna.
  - 🎲 Inspiring Game Developer.
  - 🎮 Gamer by blood.